shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/tutorials.md

 $$
 So the LQR consists of two steps: first solve ARE (6) to obtain $P$ and then use (5) when the algorithm is run in real time with state value $x_k$.

 [1] Bertsekas, D., 2012.
-Dynamic programming and optimal control: Volume I (Vol. 4).
+Dynamic programming and optimal control: Volume I (Vol.4).
 Athena scientific.

 [2] Lewis, F.L., Vrabie, D. and Syrmos, V.L., 2012.
 Optimal control.
 John Wiley & Sons.